Different Components of Employee Compensation

 5. Perks: Perks are non-wage forms of compensation that are not tied to job performance, such as company cars, free meals, or other amenities.

 Each of these components of compensation is important in its own right and plays a critical role in attracting and retaining top talent.
-Employers should strive to offer competitive compensation packages that meet the needs of their employees while also supporting the goals and objectives of the organization.
+Organizations must strive to offer competitive compensation packages that meet the needs of their employees while also supporting their larger goals and objectives.

 Salary